HTTPArchive/almanac.httparchive.org/src/content/en/2021/media.md

 GIFs, weighing in at 7.4 bits per pixel, come off terribly here, and make no mistake, <a hreflang="en" href="https://web.dev/efficient-animated-content/">they</a> <a hreflang="en" href="https://bitsofco.de/optimising-gifs/">are</a> <a hreflang="en" href="https://dougsillars.com/2019/01/15/state-of-the-web-animated-gifs/">terrible</a>!
 But they're also at a bit of an unfair disadvantage here because many GIFs on the web are animated.
 Web platform APIs don't expose the number of frames in an animated image, so we haven't accounted for frames.
 To give you a sense of how much this inflates GIF's numbers: a GIF measured as 20 bits per pixel, here, which contains ten frames, should be fairly counted as using two bits per pixel.

 Things get really interesting when we look at two next-gen formats: WebP and AVIF.
 Both weigh in almost 40% lighter than JPEG, at 1.3-1.5 bits per pixel.
 In formal studies using <a hreflang="en" href="https://kornel.ski/en/faircomparison">matched qualities</a>, WebP outperforms JPEG by <a hreflang="en" href="https://developers.google.com/speed/webp/docs/webp_study">between 25-34%</a>, so its real-world performance seems surprisingly *good*.
 On the other hand, AVIF's creators have published data suggesting that it is capable of <a hreflang="en" href="https://netflixtechblog.com/avif-for-next-generation-image-coding-b1d75675fe4">outperforming modern JPEG encoders JPEG by 50%+, in the lab</a>.
 So while AVIF's performance here is good, I expected it to be better.
-I can think of a few possible explanations for these discrepancies between lab data and real world performance.
+I can think of a few possible explanations for these discrepancies between lab data and real-world performance.

 First: tooling.
 JPEG encoders vary incredibly widely, ranging from hardware encoders in cameras which don't spend much effort compressing images well, to ancient copies of <a hreflang="en" href="https://en.wikipedia.org/wiki/Libjpeg">libjpeg</a> installed decades ago, to bleeding-edge, best-practice-by-default encoders like MozJPEG.
 In short, there are a lot of old, badly-compressed JPEGs out there, but every WebP and AVIF has been compressed with modern tooling.

 Also, anecdotally, the reference WebP encoder (<a hreflang="en" href="https://developers.google.com/speed/webp/download">cwebp</a>) is relatively aggressive about quality/compression, and returns lower-quality, more-compressed results by default than most common JPEG tooling.

-And as far as AVIF is concerned: <a hreflang="en" href="https://github.com/AOMediaCodec/libavif">libavif</a> is capable of a wide variety of compression ratios depending on which "speed" setting you choose.
-At its slowest speeds (producing the highest-efficiency files) libavif can take _minutes_ to render a single image.
+As far as AVIF is concerned: <a hreflang="en" href="https://github.com/AOMediaCodec/libavif">libavif</a> is capable of a wide variety of compression ratios depending on which "speed" setting you choose.
+At its slowest speeds (producing the highest-efficiency files) libavif can take _minutes_ to encode a single image.
 It's reasonable to assume that different image-rendering pipelines will make different tradeoffs when choosing speed settings, depending on their constraints.
 This results in a wide distribution of compression performance.

 Another thing to keep in mind when evaluating AVIF's real-world performance here, is that there just aren't that many AVIFs out there in the wild, yet.
 The format is currently being used by relatively few sites, on a limited set of content, so we don't yet have a full sense of how it will ultimately perform "in the wild," on the web.
 This will be interesting to track over the coming years, as adoption increases (and tooling improves).

-One thing that is absolutely clear in both lab data and in our results is that both WebP and AVIF can be used to deliver a wide variety of content (including photography, <a hreflang="en" href="https://jakearchibald.com/2020/avif-has-landed/#flat-illustration">illustrations</a>, and images with transparency) more efficiently than the web's legacy formats.
+One thing that is absolutely clear is that both WebP and AVIF can be used to deliver a wide variety of content (including photography, <a hreflang="en" href="https://jakearchibald.com/2020/avif-has-landed/#flat-illustration">illustrations</a>, and images with transparency) more efficiently than the web's legacy formats.
 But, as we'll see in the next section, not that many sites have adopted them.

 #### Format adoption